Chase Arena at Reich Family Pavilion

-Chase Family Arena at Reich Family Pavilion, commonly called the Sports Center or the Reich Family Pavilion, is a 4,017-seat multi-purpose arena in West Hartford, Connecticut.
+Chase Family Arena at Reich Family Pavilion, commonly called the Sports Center or the Reich Family Pavilion, is a 4,017-seat multi-purpose arena in Hartford, Connecticut.
 Home to the University of Hartford Hawks men's and women's basketball teams, the arena opened on January 25, 1990, and was dedicated to the Chase family and the Reich family, both of West Hartford, in 1998 and 2004, respectively.
 It hosted the 2010 and 2011 America East Conference men's and women's basketball tournaments.
 In 2015 the men's basketball locker room was expanded and refurbished.

 Notable games

 On January 25, 1990, the Hartford men's basketball team officially opened what was originally known as the Sports Center with the largest crowd in the arena's history as 4,161 attendees watched the Hawks christen their new arena with a 63–61 win over Siena.

 March 9, 2002, the Hartford women's basketball team knocked off Stony Brook 50–47 in the America East Tournament Championship, to claim their first conference championship and first NCAA tournament appearance.

 December 22, 2012, the Hartford women's basketball team hosted the #2-ranked UConn Huskies in front of a sellout crowd of 3,508.
 UConn was playing its first in-state road game in 20 years and its first at Chase Arena since a 57–43 win on Dec.
 23, 1990.
 UConn won the contest, 102–45.

 On March 13, 2021, the Hartford men's basketball team defeated UMass-Lowell, 64-50, to win the 2021 America East Tournament.
 It was the men's team's first conference tournament championship and secured its first NCAA Division I tournament appearance.
 The game was closed to the public due to ongoing COVID-19 restrictions.